cosmic-lang/cosmic/docs/basics.md

 - `anytype`

 ## Primitive Data Collections
-`Ruka` has a few primitive data collections for you to use:
+`Rex` has a few primitive data collections for you to use:
 - `Array`
 ```
 # Arrays are static, their sizes cannot change and must be known at compile time